-- 1. Select an image on the timeline, click the and then select Edit Image > Pan & Zoom.
+- 1. Select an image on the timeline, click the button above the timeline, and then select Edit Image > Pan & Zoom.
 The Pan & Zoom panel opens. - 2.
 Select one of the available templates. - 3.
 Use the preview player controls to preview the applied motion template. - 4.
 If required, click on the Motion Designer button to customize the motion in the Magic Motion Designer.